wireapp/integration-docs/docs/03-Quickstart/01-quickstart-advanced.md

 > **_Java:_** Use `createOneToOneConversation` for One to One Conversations

-## Deploy example

-After building your Application leveraging the SDK, you need to find a place to let it run.
-At its core, the SDK is working as a client for the Wire Backend, with some storage for crypto data and for conversations (local `SQLite` database).
-This means that generally it needs only to be able to reach the public internet, specifically the Wire backend host you chose.

-You can take the artifacts built from your Application and run it in any server, on-premise or in the cloud, or Dockerize the Application and do the same.
-Note that you want 1 instance of the Application running and it can run indefinitely.

-For example, giving that the app does not need HTTPS, DNS, CDN, simpler deployment processes are available, for example: [Heroku - Java](https://devcenter.heroku.com/articles/getting-started-with-java)

 ## Building Locally
 In case you need to build the SDK locally, you can skip the signing option by running:
 ```bash